mkeke/c64-basic-converter/readme.md

 ERROR: include file '_clearscreen.txt' not found
 ```

+The include files are currently not being watched by the `-w` option.
+Only changes to the master file will trigger a new conversion.

 The inclusion is done before the conversion process.
 This way you can define variables before including a file, making a flexible template.

 Source code: